DTrimarchi10/dsc-mod-3-project-online-ds-ft-051319/README.md

 #### Box Plot
 The distribution of Total Order Price for each Product Category is shown below.
 There appear to differences among the different groups.
 In particular, Meat/Poultry, Produce, and Dairy Products have higher order prices.
 <img src="./images/Q5_BoxPlot.png" width=75%>

 #### Tukey Test and Effect Size
 The Tukey Test with Effect Size is shown below for all comparisons involving Meat/Poultry.
 We can **reject the Null Hypothesis for all comparisons except for Produce**.
 <img src="./images/Q5_Tukey.png" width=50%>

 ### Conclusions / Recommendations
+**Reject Null hypothesis for Meat/Poultry order prices vs order price in other product categories (except for Produce which failed to reject the Null Hypothesis.**

 Meat/Poultry has a statistically higher average order price than every other product category with the exception of Produce.
 In particular it has the largest effect difference from Beverages and Seafood categories.

 Meat and Poultry bring in higher revenue per order.
-Increasing the meat and poultry product offering could have a greater impact on company revenue.
-Similarly, seeking new customers who are interested in buying meat and poultry products would be a good move to increase average order revenues.
+Recommend that Northwind consider that an **increase in the meat and poultry product offering could have a positive impact on average order revenue.** Similarly, seeking new customers who are interested in buying meat and poultry products would be a good move to increase average order revenues.

+</details>

 *Details in Jupyter Notebook: [Question5.ipynb](Question5.ipynb)*

-</details>